MULTI-AGENCY DATA INTEGRATION PROJECT (MADIP) RESEARCH PROJECTS

 Application of the Investment Approach to Tertiary Education (2019)

 This projects aims to assess the feasibility of implementing an investment approach to tertiary education.
 This approach follows the view that each dollar spent by the government is an investment aimed at achieving one or more benefits.
-Under an investment approach, efforts are made to continuously improve a model of costs and benefits (monetary and non-monetary) within a given system so that the return on investments are improved.
-Among other outcomes, this project intends to use data from available MADIP datasets to increase transparency of investment decisions, and develop a framework for the synthesis of evidence since a conceptual understanding of relationships within the system are required prior to any quantification.
+Under an investment approach, efforts are made to continuously improve a model of costs and benefits (monetary and non-monetary) within a given system so that the returns on investments are improved.
+Among other outcomes, this project intends to use data from MADIP to increase transparency of investment decisions, and develop a framework for the synthesis of evidence, since a conceptual understanding of relationships within the system are required prior to any quantification.

 Measuring the social return on investment from education and training (2018)

-This DIPA funded project aims to improve tertiary education funding policy and broader social policy development.
+This project aims to improve tertiary education funding policy and broader social policy development.
 The project will identify and incorporate Australia-specific non-monetary benefits of educational attainment into an improved measure of the government’s social return on investment in education and training.
 The project will also seek to quantify the potential savings gained in other portfolios from investment in tertiary education, for example, whether higher levels of educational attainment reduce health and welfare expenditure per annum.

 Better understanding the impact of health and social factors on the transition from education to work (2018)